RaduTerec/Weather/README.md

 The Api uses [RateLimiting](https://learn.microsoft.com/en-us/aspnet/core/performance/rate-limit) mainly to limit the number of requests on the login endpoint.
 But since it's a good practice to have a fair usage for all users, there's also a global rate limiter.

 The `JWT` encodes the roles, if any, the audience, username and email.
-By having fixed roles, we are forced to tackle this in the integration tests.
+By having fixed roles, we are forced to tackle this in the integration tests and not just replace the authentication with a basic authentication.

 ## Models